-Copper Lake Resources holds a 68.75% interest and can increase this to 75% by spending $625,000 on the property by 15th July 2018.
+Copper Lake Resources holds a 68.75% interest and can increase this to 75% by spending $625,000 on the Marshall Lake VMS Copper Gold Project by 15th July 2018.
 By taking the project to bankable feasibility the interest would then rise to 87.5%.

-Marshall Lake is an all year round road accessible VMS Copper, Zinc, Silver and Gold property (Volcanogenic Massive Sulphide.)
+Marshall Lake is an all year round road accessible VMS Copper, Gold, Zinc and Silver project (Volcanogenic Massive Sulphide.)
 Located 252 kilometres north of Thunder Bay, Ontario, Canada, the bulk of the property is 22 kilometres north of the Canadian National Rail and is accessible all year round.
 Access to the smaller northern part of the property less than 3 kilometres from the heavy duty Ogoki road, a key Ontario development access route and integral to provincial plans for the development of “The Ring of Fire” deposits to the north.

 The property consists of 44 claims with an area of 8,864 ha and 89 leased claims with an area of 1,566.167 ha for a total of 10,430.17 ha, or 104 square kilometres.
 The leases have a 21 year term.
 All of the leases have mining rights and many of the leases also have surface rights.